Laura Boyd - Assistant Professor

-Nelson Chipman - Associate Professor, Cinema Chair and Graduate Program Director
+Nelson Chipman - Graduate Program Director and Associate Professor

 Nelson Chipman is a screenwriter, filmmaker and playwright.
 He holds a B.S. in commerce from the University of Virginia and an M.F.A. in dramatic writing from New York University.
 He began his career writing and producing television commercials and writing advertising copy.
 From there, he began writing feature scripts and has developed work for and optioned work to directors and production companies in Los Angeles, San Francisco and New York.
 He has won numerous writing awards and has been a finalist twice for the Sundance Screenwriters Lab.
 His most recent short film, Squared, has screened at festivals across the country, and he is currently putting the finishing touches on a new short film and feature script.
 He has previously taught at schools throughout the New York City metropolitan area.
 See faculty page.